JoBergs/PsyCam/README.md

     $python psycam.py --help

-Start PsyCam with randomized layer and octave:
+Start PsyCam with randomized layer and octave.
+This requires an attached and enabled Raspberry Pi camera module.

     $python psycam.py

-Start PsyCam with and input image instead of a camera snapshot (required for non-RPi usage!):
+Start PsyCam with an input image instead of a camera snapshot (required for non-RPi usage!):

     $python psycam.py -i sky_small.jpg